smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 ### Prerequisites

-You need to meet these prerequisites to ensure the code snippet will work.
+You must meet the following prerequisites to ensure that this example will work:

 * Ensure you use the LINK, registry and registrar addresses for your network.